Skip to main content

 1.1.
 Scope

-in [RFC3339] that has the following properties:
+that achieves the following properties:

 * The extension suffix is completely optional, making existing